News|Articles|August 6, 2025

 Sit-to-stand transitions may lower diastolic blood pressure in postmenopausal women with overweight or obesity, offering a simple way to reduce cardiovascular risk.

-Reducing sitting time and increasing daily sit-to-stand transitions could help improve blood pressure in postmenopausal women with overweight or obesity, according to a study published in the journal Circulation.1 Authors of the study said increasing sit-to-stand transitions could be an achievable behavior to reduce cardiovascular risk in this patient population.
+Reducing sitting time and increasing daily sit-to-stand transitions could help improve blood pressure in postmenopausal women with overweight or obesity, according to findings from a study published in Circulation.1 Authors of the study said increasing sit-to-stand transitions could be an achievable behavior to reduce cardiovascular risk in this patient population.

 Cardiovascular disease risk rises significantly during the menopause transition, a period marked by hormonal and metabolic changes.
 These include increased blood pressure, insulin resistance, unfavorable lipid changes, and shifts in body composition.
 Emerging evidence shows that menopause itself, independent of age, contributes to cardiovascular risk, particularly with early onset and symptoms such as hot flashes and sleep disturbances.2

-A team of investigators from the University of California San Diego conducted a randomized controlled trial to evaluate 2 approaches for changing sitting behaviors and to examine the physiological impacts among postmenopausal women.
-The Rise for Health (NCT03473145) study included 388 women 55 years of age or older who were postmenopausal and had 7 or more hours of sitting time per day.
+A team of investigators from the University of California San Diego conducted a randomized controlled trial to evaluate 2 approaches for changing sitting behaviors and examine the physiological impacts among postmenopausal women.
+The Rise for Health (NCT03473145) study included 388 postmenopausal women aged 55 or older who sat for 7 or more hours per day.

 READ MORE: Women’s Health Resource Center